 - name: Run LabWired simulation

-uses: w1ne/labwired/.github/actions/labwired-test@main
+uses: w1ne/labwired-core/.github/actions/labwired-test@main

 with: